-At Sparkrock’s annual customer conference, Rory MacDonald lead a discussion about digital transformation and the intelligent cloud.
+At Sparkrock’s annual customer conference, a discussion was held about digital transformation and the intelligent cloud.
 Here we’ve summarized his main talking points for those who couldn’t make it to the session on the day.

 What is Digital Transformation?